BlairSonnen/data-sourcing-challenge/README.md

-# data-sourcing-challenge - retreive NASA data
+# data-sourcing-challenge - retrieve NASA data
 Module 6 homework

 ### Authored by Blair Sonnen for the AI Bootcamp West